bash-utilities/array-remove-element/.github/README.md

 ---

-Alternatively this project maybe utilized interactively by sourcing within a `.bashrc`, or similar, configuration file, eg...
+Alternatively this project maybe utilized interactively by sourcing within a `.profile`, or similar, configuration file, eg...

 ```Bash